wechaty/wechaty/README.md

 ### Contact.name(): string

+get name from a contact

+### Contact.remark(): string

+get remark name from a contact

+### Contact.remark(remark: string): Promise<boolean>

+set remark name to a contact

+return a Promise<boolean>, true for modify successful, false for failure.

 ### Contact.ready(): Promise<Contact>
 A Contact may be not fully initialized yet.
 Call `ready()` to confirm we get all the data needed.